How to Stop a Winding Up Petition and Protect Your Business

 Dispute Resolution May lead to adjustments in claims

-Options After the Winding Up Order is Made
+Options After the Winding-Up Order is Made

 Once a winding-up order is granted, the company enters a compulsory liquidation phase, managed by an appointed liquidator.